the interleaving strategy

 Likewise, students who are struggling with understanding deeper concepts, so that they can comprehend the “why” something works in math, can practice these skills, mixed in with more specific math problems.
 Exercises in concepts and theory can be mixed into problems that are more concrete and finite.
 While the strategy alone will not close the achievement gap, it could potentially help educators engage large classrooms with a wide range of students.

 Interleaving is just one of the learning strategies that we at the Learning Agency are exploring within our Science of Learning video project.
 Teachers, from elementary to the high school level, are “experimenting” with six different strategies in their classrooms.
-More than a dozen instructors are working with various researchers to fine-tune implementation of the techniques in their classroom.
+More than a dozen instructors are working with various researchers to fine-tune implementation of the techniques.
 Teachers and researchers will then be sharing their reflections to share with learning environments across the country.

-In a series of blog posts, we’ll cover each additional strategy and share resources for further exploration of each.
-The six strategies that we are exploring are:
+In a series of blog posts, we’ll cover each strategy and share resources for further exploration of each.
+The six strategies that we are utilizing are:

 Schools are working with researchers Drs.
 Megan Sumeracki, Yana Weinstein, Stephen Chew, and Regan Gurung.
 Classrooms from Memphis, Tennessee, East Baton Rouge and Kenner, Louisiana in the southeast United States, as well as Medomack, Maine, and Leominster, Massachusetts, are involved, bringing a wide variety of student and teacher experiences to the study.
 In addition to teacher and researcher interviews, snippets and moments from classrooms will also be included in the final videos.